maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 * Update MCQ to accept units.
 * Add a base N check to the numeric input.
 * Enable individual questions to load Maxima libraries.
 (See issue #305)
-* Add an answer test to check if decimal separator is in the wrong place (See issue #314)
 * Expand support for input validation options to matrices (e.g. floatnum, rationalize etc.)
 * Add in full parser, to address issue #324.